 As a Miami cyber crime criminal defense attorney, I’m afraid Day’s career working with children is likely over.
 Even if he is not imprisoned and his license is not revoked, school systems generally won’t consider hiring someone with this type of past arrest.
 In fact, Day would likely already be ineligible to work with children if he had completed probation for his offense after 1997.
 However, Day’s bigger problem at the moment is the possibility of prison.
 If no further charges are filed, he could still face many years in prison for the 50 counts of child pornography possession already filed.
 To minimize those penalties and the chance of further penalties, he should get a lawyer with cyber crime experience right away.
 Such an attorney should do everything possible to prevent unreasonable searches of his computer and storage media (like DVDs or flash drives), and ensure that officers performing searches don’t file incorrect charges due to lack of technical savvy.

 If you’re accused of any child sex crime in Florida, you need help from an experienced cyber crime attorney right away.
 David Seltzer of Seltzer Law, P.A. is a former cyber crime prosecutor for the Miami-Dade State’s Attorney’s office.
 That means he understands the technology -- and he understands what prosecutors rely on to build their cases.
-For more information or to set up a free, confidential consultation, call us any time at 1-888-THE-DEFENSE (1-888-843-3333) or (305) 444-1565, or send us an email.
+For more information or to set up a free, confidential consultation, call us any time at 1-888-THE-DEFENSE (1-888-843-3333) or send us an email.